mousemke/flounder/README.md

 ```
 [
     {
         text        : 'probably the string you want to see',
-        value   : 'return value'
+        value       : 'return value',
+        description : 'a longer description of this option' // optional
     }
 ]
 ```